synqronlabs/raven/examples/README.md

 ### Combined MSA + MTA

-For smaller deployments, combine MSA and MTA on the same server:
+For smaller deployments, you should combine MSA and MTA on the same server:

 ```go
 server := raven.New("mail.example.com").